 oil, tempera & pastel on cardboard.
 National Gallery, Oslo, Norway.)

-has now become a symbol of anxiety in our own present time.
+The Scream. has now become a symbol of anxiety in our own present time.
 It is his most famous work and is brilliantly composed to create maximum tension.
 The shrieking colors and violent juxtaposition of curved and straight lines all flow toward the central, screaming figure, as though the environment itself is expressing emotion through the distorted death-head.

 (Munch, Edvard.
 Spring Evening on Karl Johan Street.